Theory of Out-of-Time-Ordered Transport: Discussion

 \section{Discussion}

 Our effective field theory revealed the existence of novel transport parameters in diffusive quantum many-body systems that are only visible in OTOCs.
 These were measured numerically in several one-dimensional models in Sec.~\ref{sec_numerics}.
 It should be possible to evaluate these OTO-transport parameters analytically in tractable models, such as holographic systems or Brownian models \cite{Ogunnaike:2023qyh}.
-Experimental breakthroughs have also made OTOCs accessible in experimental platforms including cold atoms and quantum simulators \cite{Garttner:2016mqj,PhysRevX.7.031011,Landsman:2018jpm,Braumuller:2021cic,Abanin:2025rbz}, where our predictions could be tested.
+Recent experimental breakthroughs have also made OTOCs accessible in experimental platforms including trapped ions \cite{Garttner:2016mqj,Landsman:2018jpm,Joshi:2020quh}, NMR on large molecules \cite{PhysRevX.7.031011, Zhang:2025qph}, and superconducting quantum circuits \cite{Braumuller:2021cic,Abanin:2025rbz}, where our predictions could be tested.

 It would be interesting to understand the interplay of the diffusive dynamics in OTOCs with the information dynamics and butterfly front, see in particular Ref.~\cite{Khemani:2017nda} for observations in this direction.
 The butterfly front is often discussed through the lens of operator weights, which satisfy a conservation law and therefore have a hydrodynamic-like description \cite{Khemani:2017nda,Nahum2018operator}.
 However it is unclear if this description applies to OTOCs themselves.
 As discussed in Sec.~\ref{ssec_regime}, it is challenging at first glance to maintain control in the EFT in the regime where one expects a butterfly front.
 Furthermore, while butterfly fronts are very sensitive to the presence of dephasing noise \cite{Jacoby:2024ftp}, we expect our OTO-transport parameters to be more robust.
 See also Refs.~\cite{Grozdanov:2017ajz, Blake:2017ris, Choi:2020tdj, Choi:2023mab,Gao:2023wun,Asplund:2025nkw} for other connections between hydrodynamics and the butterfly effect in large $N$ holographic QFTs.
 It would also be interesting to identify classical versions of the OTOC---other than the obvious Poisson bracket which is dominated by the butterfly effect and Lyapunov growth---where analogs of our OTO-transport parameters may appear \cite{PhysRevLett.121.024101,Bilitewski:2020xkb,Kumar_2020}.
 See also Refs.~\cite{Gopalakrishnan:2018wqv,Suchsland:2022mct} for further rich phenomenology of OTOCs in different contexts.